-Supporting Information.
-There are crystallographic statistics for the re-refined yGGPPS structures (Supplemental Table 1), crystal packing (Supplemental Fig. 1), Mg2+ ions omit map (Supplemental Fig. 2), representative fluorescence-temperature relations of GGPPS in the presence of different ibandronate concentrations (Supplemental Fig. 3), comparison of the deposited, and re-refined yGGPPS-binding pockets (Supplemental Fig. 4).
-The structure of hGGPPS in complex with ibandronate and the re-refined yGGPPS structures are available as Supplemental Materials.
+Supporting information.
+Crystallographic statistics for the re-refined yGGPPS structures (Supplemental Table 1), crystal packing (Supplemental Figure 1), Mg2+ ions omit map (Supplemental Figure 2), representative fluorescence-temperature relations of GGPPS in the presence of different ibandronate concentrations (Supplemental Figure 3), comparison of the deposited and re-refined yGGPPS binding pockets (Supplemental Figure 4).
+The structure of hGGPPS in complex with ibandronate and the re-refined yGGPPS structures are available as Data Supplements.